Casepin

 2002 Grozny truck bombing

 On 27 December 2002, three Chechen suicide bombers drove vehicles into the government headquarters compound in Grozny, the regional capital of Chechnya.
-According to Wikipedia's account, the drivers of two of the vehicles reportedly wore federal military uniforms and carried official passes, which allowed them to pass through three successive military checkpoints en route to the headquarters building.
+The drivers of two of the vehicles reportedly wore federal military uniforms and carried official passes, which allowed them to pass through three successive military checkpoints en route to the headquarters building.
 At a fourth and final checkpoint, a guard attempted to inspect the vehicles and opened fire on them as they drove through toward the building.

 The resulting explosion, described as equivalent to a ton of dynamite, brought down the roof and floors of the four-story headquarters building.
 Initial reports in the immediate aftermath mentioned as few as two dead, but Chechen officials later said that 83 people were killed, including 48 who died at the scene, with 210 people injured.
 Several officials of the Chechen administration were injured in the attack, including Deputy Prime Minister Zina Batyzheva, who was seriously wounded, and Chechen Security Council Secretary Rudnik Dudayev.
 The head of the pro-Russian administration in Chechnya, Akhmad Kadyrov, and his Prime Minister, Mikhail Babich, were not present in the building at the time of the attack.